khushibhardwaj09/.github.io/README.md

-## Khushi Bhardwaj
+# Khushi Bhardwaj

 I like building impactful things.

 ### About me:
-- Grew up in Singapore
+- Grew up in Queenstown, Singapore
 - CS undergrad @ Georgia Tech (graduating May 2025)

 ### Things I've contributed to: